dngKwngg/hrm.microservices/README.md

 # hrm.microservices
-Microservices Backend about HRM made when intern at @VTI
+Microservices Backend about HRM made with Spring Boot and Spring Cloud

 ## How to run
 1. Clone the repository